 ‘We will start where we left off.’
 Snape pulled his wand out.
 ‘Legilimens.’

-Harry shattered the connection, ripping their minds apart.
-He levelled his wand tip at Snape.
+Harry ripped their minds apart and levelled his wand tip at Snape.
 ‘Obliviate.’
-He wiped the last few seconds after showing Snape his mother’s death away, leaving nothing but her screams and the flash of green light.
+He wiped away everything but his mother’s screams and the flash of green light.

-‘What was that, Potter?’
-Snape’s tone came as hollow as anything Harry’d ever heard; it conjured the faint, sharp claws of the endless void.
+‘What was that, Harry?’
+Snape’s tone came as hollow as anything Harry’d ever heard; empty enough to conjure the cold, hungry claws of the void.

 Not so smooth and spiteful now.
 Harry hid a small, cold smile.
 No more jibes about the parents a lonely child so desperately wished would come and save him.
 Fair’s fair, Snape.

 ‘I’m sorry.’
-All the soft strength had fled Snape’s tone, ‘Please – please leave.’
+All the soft strength fled Snape’s voice.
+‘Please – please leave.’

 Harry turned on his heel and strode out.
-A scream echoed from within the office, then glass shattered and purple light flickered down the corridor.
+A scream echoed from within the office.
+Glass shattered and purple light flickered down the corridor.

 He deserves worse for all he did as a Death Eater.
 Harry all but ran back to the chamber under his disillusionment charm.